Galileo88/JNSQ/README.md

 Compatibility for mods that expect the stock planets with default topology, biomes, order or radii is not to be expected and will not be provided by us.

 ## Provided Compatibility
-* Distant Objct Enhancement
+* Distant Object Enhancement
-* Enironmental Visual Enhancements
+* Environmental Visual Enhancements
 * Kerbal Health
 * Kerbalism
 * Kopernicus Expansion: Footprints